 Geology.
-The geology option requirements are Ge 102 and Ge 103, which also satisfy the basic division requirement, and 36 units in 100-level science or engineering courses taken outside the GPS division, or in courses cross-listed with other divisions.
-Ch 21 abc may be included as part of these units.
-An additional 54 units are required in 100- or 200-level courses within the GPS division.
-Ge 121 ab, and Ge 122 or a third term of Ge 121 a or b taken from a different instructor must be included in these 54 units.
-Courses that cannot be used to satisfy these requirements include research and reading courses, and certain courses constituting basic preparation in the field of geology, such as Ge 106, Ge 112, Ge 114 ab, Ge 115, and Ge 120.
+The geology option requirements are (1) two of Ge 102, 103, or 104, which also satisfy the basic division requirement; (2) 36 units in 100-level science or engineering courses taken outside the GPS division, or in courses cross-listed with other divisions.
+Ch 21 abc may be included as part of these units; (3) 36 units of advanced field geology, in the form of three terms of Ge 121 abc taken from three different instructors; (4) an additional 18 units of 100- or 200-level courses within the GPS division.
+Courses that cannot be used to satisfy these requirements include research and reading courses, and certain courses constituting basic preparation in the field of geology, such as Ge 106 ab, Ge 112, Ge 114 ab, and Ge 115 abc.
 A grade of C or better is required for all course work that satisfies these requirements.
 Knowledge of basic physics, mathematics, and data analysis at the level of Ge 108 and ACM/ESE 118 is required of all Ph.D. candidates in geology.
 Students entering the geology option with a master's degree in a science or mathematics may be exempt from up to 45 units at the discretion of the option representative.

 Geophysics.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geophysics must successfully complete the following course work requirements: Ge 101; Ge 103; either Ae/Ge/ME 160 ab, APh 105 ab or a subject equivalent; Ge 161; Ge 162; Ge 163; and Ge 111 ab.
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geophysics must successfully complete the following course work requirements: two of Ge 101, 103, 104, or ESE/Ge 148 a; either Ae/Ge/ME 160 ab, APh 105 ab or a subject equivalent; Ge 161; Ge 162; Ge 163; and Ge 111 ab, and five additional 100- or 200-level science or mathematics courses.
 It is highly recommended that these courses be taken in the first year.
 Students may substitute another course for a required course if they can demonstrate to an option representative that they have already had the material in the required course.
-To complete the course requirements, students must take five additional 100- or 200-level science or mathematics courses.

 Planetary Science.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in planetary science must satisfy the following course work requirements: Ge 101, Ge 102, and courses in planetary formation and dynamics (Ge/Ay 133), planetary atmospheres (Ge 150), planetary interiors (Ge 131), and planetary surfaces (Ge 151).
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in planetary science must satisfy the following course work requirements: Ge 101, Ge 102, and courses in planetary formation and dynamics

+(Ge/Ay 133), planetary atmospheres (Ge 150), planetary interiors (Ge 131), and planetary surfaces (Ge 151).
 In addition, students shall successfully complete 45 units of 100-level or higher courses in a coherent field of specialization.
 This requirement may be satisfied by completion of a subject minor or through a set of courses chosen in consultation with and approved by the adviser and the option representative.
 All candidates are expected to possess knowledge of physics and mathematics at the level of Ph 106 and ACM 95.
 This requirement may be met by previous course work or through successful completion of these classes.